ashishkumar-ds/data-science-projects/walmart-market-basket-analysis/README.md

 This project explores customer purchasing behavior at Walmart using Market Basket Analysis.
 Faced with a 17% drop in sales in late 2015, the goal is to uncover hidden product associations and recommend bundling strategies, product placements, and personalized promotions to improve customer experience and boost sales.

-To simulate a real-world scenario, a **synthetic transaction dataset** was generated using **ChatGPT**.
+To simulate a real-world scenario, a synthetic transaction dataset was generated using ChatGPT.
 This allowed full control over the structure and variety of grocery purchase patterns, while maintaining a realistic representation of customer behavior in a retail setting.

 ---